 These masks by Aniwan are washable and adjustable.

 I like to wear an apron to protect my clothes.
-And I also like one that doesn't have any pockets that can hide little bits of lye.
+And I also like an apron that doesn't have any pockets that can hide little bits of lye.
 So the best apron for soapmaking is this one here.
 It's just a plain adjustable apron that's comfy and easy to wash.
 It comes in black or white.
 (I like the white one).

 I have a set of Sharpie permanent markers and I mark everything that's used for soapmaking so my family does not mistake their use.
 These will write on pretty much any surface.
 It's especially important to mark your lye mixing containers.
 Mark them good and all over with huge LYE DON'T DRINK letters.
 Let's be safe out there in our world of soapmaking!